platy/transit-radar/README.md

 [] Reload GTFS data each day
 [] Add text description to svg
-[] CLI tool to lookup departures for debugging eg. below [] Error: to go northbound on S2 it's currently suggesting going south to Humbolthain and then changing to north - i guess its not any slower than waiting for that train at humbolthain, need to optimize for less changes
+[] CLI tool to lookup departures for debugging eg. below -
--
 [] Find stops within a distance of a point sorted by distance [] Start from spot between stations